enterspeedhq/enterspeed-docs/docs/integrations/shopify.md

 ## Requirements

 It's required to have a meta field called `enterspeed.customId` of type `ID` on the object types the destination is used for.
-This field is used as an identifier when updating or deleting objects in Shopify through the destination.
+This field must have the `Filter on the product list and in the Admin API` enabled and is used as an identifier when updating or deleting objects in Shopify through the destination.

 ![Umbraco Content Structure](/img/docs/integrations/shopify/meta-field-custom-id.png)